 Visitors are not permitted to bring cell phones, purses, bags, food, drinks, recording devices, or any other personal belongings into the visiting booth area.

 Visitors under the age of 18 shall not be permitted to visit an inmate without being accompanied and supervised by an adult who is charged with protecting the child’s best interests.

 Inmates shall not be allowed to visit with anyone under the age of 18 except for their own children, grandchildren, or siblings.

-Inmates will not be permitted to visit with:
+Inmates will not be permitted to participate in special or mod visits with: